bcail/cpython/Doc/library/ssl.rst

 .. data:: OP_CIPHER_SERVER_PREFERENCE

    Use the server's cipher ordering preference, rather than the client's.
-   This option has no effect on client sockets and SSLv2 server sockets.
+   This option has no effect on client sockets.

    .. versionadded:: 3.3